We provide all routine wellness care for your pets including:

 All pets can benefit from a collar and I.D. tag to help them get back home in the case of an unplanned separation.
 Additionally, many owners also elect to microchip their pets.
 A microchip is a radio frequency device that is a permanent identification for your pet.
 The most important aspect of your pet's microchip is the registration, which allows anyone with a microchip scanner to identify your animal and contact you for return.
 We use the international standard 15 digit microchip, which is the standard required for traveling to Europe and Hawaii.
 Microchips are also required for many other registration services, such as the Orthopedic Foundation for Animals (OFA).

-Kearsti Backhaus holds a pup who is proudly wearing his I.D. tag.
+Alicia Jackson holds her pup who is proudly wearing his I.D. tag.

 Mason Fowler brings a newly microchipped Labrador back to the kennel.